 What should I expect during ovarian stimulation treatment?

 Your treatment usually starts on day three or four of your menstrual cycle and lasts approximately eight to ten days.
 You will most likely have 5 to 6 clinic appointments for blood tests and/or vaginal ultrasounds to monitor your response and adjust your medication dose.

 Your appointments will become more frequent toward the time of ovulation.

 When the blood tests and ultrasounds indicate one to four mature follicles, one of our doctors will prescribe a second medication (hCG) to trigger ovulation.
 You will usually ovulate 36 to 48 hours after this final injection.

 You will be asked to time your intercourse accordingly and if IUI has been planned by your doctor, you will be asked to visit the clinic approximately 24 to 36 hours after the hCG injection.
 This is accomplished by inserting a specially prepared sample of your partner’s semen through the cervix and placing it near the top of your uterus where it has the best chance of fertilizing an egg.
 The procedure takes only a few minutes and should be relatively painless.

-Side Effects or Complications
+Side Effects or Complications of ovarian stimulation